 On reaching the highest elevation, slowly return to the starting position, all the time keeping the eyes focussed on the thumb without moving the head.
 Practise the same movement with the left thumb.
 Repeat 5 times with each thumb.
 Finally, close and rest the eyes.

 Maintain the same body position as in exercise 3.
 Place the left hand on the left knee and hold the right fist above the right leg.
 The right thumb should point upward and the arm must be straight.
 Make a large circular movement with the right thumb, moving to the left, then upward, curving to the right and finally returning to the starting position.
-Keep the eyes focussed on the thumb without moving the head.
-Repeat the eyes focussed on the thumb without moving the head.
+Keep the eyes focused on the thumb without moving the head.
+Repeat the eyes focus on the thumb without moving the head.
 Repeat this practice 5 times clockwise and 5 times anti-clockwise with each thumb.
-Finally close the eyes and rest.
+Finally, close the eyes and rest.